JonathonRP/motion-start/README.md

 Work in progress.

 > [!WARNING]
 > **Note:** 🚧 This library is currently in alhpa.
-Features and APIs may change. expect bugs and please report or make PRs to fix bugs. <br /> This is svelte-motion ported to typescript currently.
+Features and APIs may change. expect bugs and please report or make PRs to fix bugs.

+> **Note:** This is svelte-motion ported to typescript currently.
 We have plans to evolve it to include modern features in framer-motion and to use svelte/motion to implement animations in the future.

 ## Installation